MatteoDarienzo/BaySMEV/README.md

 # Purpose:

-Software BaySMEV (BAYesian Simplified Metastatistical Extreme Value) provides tools for rainfall extreme analysis with both stationary and nonstationary models within a Bayesian framework, which provides results with qunatitative uncertainty.
+Software BaySMEV (BAYesian Simplified Metastatistical Extreme Value) provides the Bayesian version of SMEV method (Marra et al., 2019, Marani and Ignaccolo, 2015).
+It contains tools for rainfall extreme analysis with both stationary and non-stationary models within a Bayesian framework, which provides results with quantitative uncertainty.

-It is the Bayesian version of SMEV method (Marra et al., 2019, Marani and Ignaccolo, 2015).
+# Method:

+- It identifies all ordinary events within the given precipitation time series, by identifying the maximum value within the wet periods.
+Wet periods are defined by instants with precipitation > minimum threshold (e.g., 0.1 mm) separated by a user-defined minimum dry period (e.g., 24h).

+- It computes the cdf of extremes as F^n, where F is the cdf of the ordinary events and n is the occurrence frequency of ordinary events (number of events per year).

+- F is assumed as a 2-parameters Weibull distribution with a left-censoring approach.

+- Scale and shape parameters of the Weibull distribution are estimated by means of 1) MLE with fminsearch minimization function or 2) Bayesian inference with STAN package.

-BaySMEV source codes are written in R.
+- BaySMEV source codes are written in R.

 # Acknowledegments: